 While it is hard to gauge the different symbols by importance, the country's flag is arguably the most important one.
 Its widespread use in and out of the country underlines its essence.

 How many national symbols does Nigeria have?

 The country currently has 11 national symbols.
+They are:

 Like numerous other countries across the world, Nigeria has various symbols that signify national unity.
-These national symbols are meant to unite Nigerians behind a common purpose and are used or applied in different situations.
+These national symbols are meant to unite Nigerians behind a common purpose and are used in different situations.

 Legit.ng recently explored the main economic problems plaguing Nigeria.
 Like other middle-income countries with emerging markets, the country has witnessed gradual expansion in communication, technology, finance, manufacturing, and service sectors.

 However, problems such as poor health facilities, high crime levels, unemployment, and corruption continue to be pressing issues in the country's economy.